ElectricalGang

 Types of Electrical Insulator in Transmission (Overhead) Lines

-The insulator is used to prevent leakage from the overhead line and the current coming towards the earth.
-The insulator is overhead and not installed on the end.
+The insulator is used to prevent leakage from the overhead line and the current coming toward the earth.
+The insulator is overhead and not installed on end.
 The overhead plays a very important part in the transmission line.
-Insulators can be made from a variety of materials such as rubber, wood, plastic, mica.
+Insulators can be made from a variety of materials, such as rubber, wood, plastic, and mica.

 Types of Electrical Insulators: